kelvtang/pons-nft/README.md

 Make sure the Flow network of choice (emulator/Testnet) is turned on and reachable before running the tests, otherwise the Flow Node.js module is prone to conjuring an obscenely ugly error.

 Uses top-level awaits, recent versions of Node.js required.
-Windows not supported.
+Windows10 not supported.

 Make sure you run `node generate-deployment-contracts.mjs` before using the Flow CLI to deploy or interact with the Pons contracts.
 Provide the private key to the deploying account via the environment variable PONS_PRIVATE_KEY when using the Flow CLI.
 The provided networks in flow.json are localnet, testnet, and mainnet.